Mojang/minecraft-editor-extension-starter-kit/README.md

 ### Open Minecraft (Preview)
 Currently, Bedrock Editor is only available in Preview editions of Minecraft Bedrock - you need to make sure that you've installed the Preview edition from the Microsoft Store (or Minecraft Installer).
 Here is [information on installing Preview](https://learn.microsoft.com/en-us/minecraft/creator/documents/editorinstallation#install-minecraft-preview).

-There are a couple of methods to open Minecraft (Preview) in Editor mode:
+There are a few methods to open Minecraft (Preview) in Editor mode:
 1. Start the Preview version of the game in Editor mode using `Powershell`.
    - Go to a `Powershell` command prompt (either in Windows or in Visual Studio Code) and type
    - Press the Windows Key and `R` key together - this will launch the `Windows Run Dialog`